 The free Financial Advisor Evaluation and Selection Tool™, exclusively available on this website, provides you with the right questions to ask.
 It also gives you the answers to those questions so someone won’t be able to pull a fast one on you.
 The tool covers critical areas like fiduciary duty, professional qualifications, assumptions used in your financial plan, what documents are important to collect and review, and more.

 The Financial Advisor Evaluation and Selection Tool™ has two versions; the full version for when you want to go deep into the advisor evaluation process, and the abbreviated version, which helps you work through a basic evaluation to narrow down your choices from many to few.
 After you narrow down your choices, you can use the full version to evaluate your remaining candidates.
 Both versions of the tool are included in the free download below.

 Do you want to take your financial advisor evaluation process to the next level?
-The Dear Financial Advisor Letter™ asks your potential advisor to state whether he or she can and will meet your requirements and expectations.
-In our experience, an unethical, dishonest or limited-service advisor usually won’t put their signature on a letter confirming contrary facts.
+The Dear Financial Advisor Letter™ lays out your requirements and expectations of your potential advisor.

 Thanks to this letter, you don’t have to decipher the advisor’s marketing sales pitch.
 And you don’t need to worry about whether you are asking the right questions.
-Providing this letter to a potential advisor will either result in the advisor signing it (which is a good thing) or backtracking on their promises and looking for excuses to not sign it.
+Providing this letter to a potential advisor will either result in the advisor agreeing to meet your needs or backtracking and letting you know that they can not meet your expectations and needs.